 Data Plane Audit Logs

-SingleStore logs all database activities and writes the generated logs to an external location.
+SingleStore logs database activities and writes the generated logs to an external location.
 You can forward Data Plane audit logs and access them through third-party audit tools such as Amazon CloudWatch, Datadog, and others.
 Contact SingleStore Support to set up audit log forwarding with a supported third-party tool.

 Forwarding Data Plane Audit Logs